-Director Garson Kanin’s 1940 screwball comedy brings the absolutely splendid teaming of Cary Grant and Irene Dunne, who are on top form as a married couple who find themselves in an unusually tricky predicament.
+Director Garson Kanin’s 1940 screwball comedy film My Favorite Wife brings the absolutely splendid teaming of Cary Grant and Irene Dunne, who are on top form as a married couple who find themselves in an unusually tricky predicament.

 Dunne is supposedly drowned at sea, so seven years later Grant gets her declared legally dead and gets himself re-married – to Bianca (Gail Patrick).
 Fair enough, but just then Dunne abruptly returns home to her husband and children after several years from what turns out to have been a shipwrecking on a tropical island and now finds her home life wrecked too.
 Randolph Scott co-stars as the man Grant’s wife had been trapped with on the island.

-The story is an adaptation of Alfred Lord Tennyson’s poem Enoch Arden.
-In tribute, the main characters’ last name is Arden.
+The story is an adaptation of Alfred, Lord Tennyson’s 1864 poem Enoch Arden, and the main characters’ last name is Arden in tribute.
 Written by Sam and Bella Spewack and the film’s producer Leo McCarey, this is a hilarious version of this farcical theme, finding fresh fun at every turn.
 Grant and Dunne are delightful company, my favorite movie husband and wife couple (well one of them).
 In real life it was Grant and his other co-star Randolph Scott who lived together.

 During the 1930s, Scott was roommates with Grant in a beach house known jocularly as Bachelor Hall.
 The close friendship between Scott and Grant and the steady stream of women into and out of Bachelor Hall have fed the rumour mills for years.